 Each sprint also includes key agile meetings:

-Sprint planning — scoping, prioritising and agreeing project work for over a two-week period
+Sprint planning — scoping, prioritising and agreeing project work for over a two-week period, so that the team knows exactly what they should be working on and why

-Show & Tells — sprint updates to wider teams and stakeholders
+Show & Tells — sprint updates to wider teams and stakeholders, to maintain interest and engagement with the project

-Retrospectives — looking back on the previous sprint to identify what has gone well, not so well and puzzles, continuously improving the process going into the next sprint
+Retrospectives — looking back on the previous sprint to identify what has gone well and what could have gone better, so that the team is continuously improving its aproach to working going into the next sprint

 Our approach needs to ensure that any learning and outputs from this project can be adopted across multiple local authorities, regardless of demographics (location, size, number of employees, digital capabilities and accessibility requirements).